 A lack of trust from developers and engineers creates endless second-guessing, challenges and sometimes even a refusal to follow through on requests, which becomes a huge timesuck and morale destroyer.
 If the executive team doesn’t have faith in product management, ideas are likely to be ignored, plans overruled and cachet denied.
 And when operational teams distrust product management they’ll become another faction out to derail initiatives rather than supporting them.

-No one wants to work in such a negative and confrontational environment, and it certainly won’t help you product devise and deliver game-changing strategies and growth.
+No one wants to work in such a negative and confrontational environment, and it certainly won’t help your product device and deliver game-changing strategies and growth.
 That’s why product teams must invest the time and energy to build trust with the rest of the organization.

 Since trust must be earned and product teams aren’t given the benefit of the doubt by default, they can use some of these methods for building trust internally.

 9 Ways product teams can build trust with internal teams

 1. Tell your engineering team why (not just what)